Turkey Dinner Christmas Dog Treat Baking Mix

 - Eco Friendly, Biodegradable/Recyclable packaging

 Extend the season of goodwill to your dog.
 Easy-to-bake Christmas dog treats made with human-grade dried turkey and cranberries.
 So tasty, so healthy, you can eat them too!

 is a whole-grain flour made from rolled oats.
 Oat flour is rich in B vitamins, chromium, copper, fibre, magnesium, manganese, molybdenum and phosphorous.

-We also use oat flour in our Tuna Bites training treat mix.
+I also use oat flour in our Tuna Bites training treat mix.